 Since we want to debug the object-level dw-link, we need to make sure that the RESET line does not have a capacitive load.
 In case it is an Arduino board, one needs to cut the RESET EN solder bridge.
 This implies that when connecting to the board, there will be no RESET impulse.

 So, what happens when we start the object-level debugger and dw-link first?
 When the meta-level dw-link tries to establish a debugWIRE connection with the object-level dw-link, it will reset the object-level dw-link.
-And for this reason, the object-level dw-link will loose the debugWIRE connection to the target and the GDB RSP connection to the object-level debugger.
+And for this reason, the object-level dw-link will lose the debugWIRE connection to the target and the GDB RSP connection to the object-level debugger.
 So, this does not work at all.

 Let’s try to start the meta-level debugger and dw-link first.
 Then the debugWIRE connection to the object-level dw-link will be established (resetting the object-level dw-link).
 If we now start the object-level dw-link by a meta-level debugger command, the object-level debugger can establish a connection to it and the object-level dw-link can establish a debugWIRE link to the target.
 This means, we are in business now.